Learn the Days, Months and Seasons in Spanish

 El esquí es una actividad invernal.Skiing is a wintry activity.

-Hoy es un día otoñal un poco fresco.Today is a slightly cool autumn day.
+Hoy es un día otoñal un poco fresco.Today is a slightly cool autumnal day.

-Verano also has a verb form, veranear, which means to spend the summer away from home.
+Verano also has a verb form, VERANEAR, which means ‘to spend the summer in a place where you don’t normally live’.

-Just as the days or the months of the year, the names of the seasons in Spanish also derive from Latin:
+Just as the days or the months’ names, the names of the seasons in Spanish also derive from Latin:

 Hopefully, you are now completely familiar with the days of the week, the months and the seasons in Spanish!